-Neil St. Clair, Vestorly’s Chief Growth Officer, recently answered the question: how can financial professionals generate intrigue and interest on social media?
-Watch the webinar recording here, or read below for his insight.
+Vestorly recently answered the question: how can financial professionals generate intrigue and interest on social media?
+Read the webinar recap below for the insight.

 Your end goal as a financial professional using social media is likely not more follows and retweets for brand awareness, but is new measurable business.
-The content you post is intended to intrigue someone enough to initiate an offline relationship, not one that exists only in the digital space (this idea is at the core of Intrigue Marketing, a theory of marketing developed by Neil, which you can learn about here.).
+The content you post is intended to intrigue someone enough to initiate an offline relationship, not one that exists only in the digital space.

 Sharing the right content at the right time on social media turns you into a trusted source of content, builds your brand, increases your visibility, and ultimately intrigues people enough to learn more beyond just the content you share.
 Your goal may not be just to intrigue prospective clients, but also to establish more rapport with current clients or bring a digital aspect to your relationships.
 In any case, the content you post on social media has the potential to achieve these goals.

 A recent study by Cogent Research found that 44% of mass affluent social media users engage with financial companies online – 31% read content that financial companies share on social media, 30% follow or like those companies, and 23% review multimedia content they share like videos and webinars and articles.
 38% name company sponsored content and updates as the original source of information they learn about financial companies.

 This tells us that many wealth holders and asset owners first become familiar with financial companies and their products through sponsored content on social media, and that nearly half of mass affluent investors surveyed engage with financial companies online.
 About a third are reading the content they share, developing strong connections and brand awareness.